 - To introduce how computers function at the instruction operation level.

-- Machine Architecture and instruction execution ( 6 lectures): The CPU.
+- Machine architecture and instruction execution (5 lectures): The CPU.
 Stored Program concept.
 Program Execution.
 A very basic overview of instruction-level operation, using a small number of instructions only.

-- Understand at an introductory level the structure of computer hardware at the gate and register transfer level;
+- Describe the structure and operation of computer hardware at the register transfer level.